fractal13/dsu-cs-4300-ai/web/assignments/assignment_rubiks_search_optimization.md

 Passoff
 -------

+The file `cs4300-code-ai-agents/prog/RubiksCube/solver_location.txt` must contain the path to your main solver command script, relative to the root of the repository.

 Submit your source code by committing and pushing the repository.
 Submit your report to Canvas in the previous assignment.